 It makes time-filling buffoons out of even the best TV presenters.

 Clare Balding showing viewers the mobile number of a TomDaley fan in the crowd, written on a placard in the hope the diver would phone her, wasn’t the wisest thing she’s ever done.

 And it wasn’t getting any better in Channel 4’s commentary box, where Krishnan Guru-Murthy gave this unrehearsed introduction: “Joining me is three-time Paralympian Giles Long.
-You know what this is like, Giles.”
+You know what this

 “Well, actually I don’t.”